InitialTypes/Club/README.md

 - hold a lecture and
 - submit the accompanying material (lecture notes/slides/code) to the repo

-The amount of ECTS points is estimated as usual by 1.5 ETCS / 40 h.
+The amount of ECTS points is estimated as usual by 1.5 ECTS / 40 h.